djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-15-helpful-links-and-info.markdown

 ## Images

+The following instructions are helpful for adding an image to a post.

 ### Center and caption an image
 I can center and caption  an image with the following code:
 {% highlight html %}